jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 that the plasmid has been lost.

-**pQBR8**: Illumina sequencing indicated low coverage for regions of interest, except for a chromsomal-matching contig encoding an integrated *mer* operon, suggesting that the plasmid was in the process of being lost when the sample was sequenced.
+**pQBR8**: Illumina sequencing indicated low coverage for regions of interest, except for a chromosomal-matching contig encoding an integrated *mer* operon, suggesting that the plasmid was in the process of being lost when the sample was sequenced.
 We were not able to detect conjugation in the lab, further supporting our inference that the plasmid is unstable/lost.